pawaters/dating-app/README.md

 # dating app #

-This a web app created to replicate the functionalities of Tinder, from scratch, for learning purposes and for showing our skills.
+This a web app was created to replicate the functionalities of the dating app, Tinder, from scratch, for learning purposes and for showing our skills.

 You can check it live here:
 http://ec2-13-48-249-22.eu-north-1.compute.amazonaws.com/